chenthillrulz/cpp-tour/go_tour_patches/README.txt

 The code for go-tour will remain under the directory <go_workspace>/src/code.google.com/p/go-tour/ and the code code go.tools will be under <go_workspace>/src/code.google.com/p/go.tools/

 Apply the go_tools.diff from go.tools directory.
+This can also modified to work with other languages such as Python, Perl etc.!!
 Apply the go_tour_changes.diff patch inside go-tour copy c++.png and put it under go-tour/static directory clone with cpp-tour contents under go-tour/contents directory